 For approximately 1,000 years before the Industrial Revolution, the amount of GHGs in the atmosphere remained relatively constant.
 During the 20th century, however, scientists observed a rapid change in the climate and the quantity of climate change pollutants in the Earth's atmosphere that is attributable to human activities.
-The amount of CO_2 in the atmosphere has increased by more than 35 percent since preindustrial times and has increased at an average rate of 1.4 parts per million per year since 1960, mainly due to combustion of fossil fuels and deforestation (IPCC 2007).
-These recent changes in the global mean temperature is warming at a rate that cannot be explained by natural causes alone.
+The amount of CO2 in the atmosphere has increased by more than 35 percent since preindustrial times and has increased at an average rate of 1.4 parts per million per year since 1960, mainly due to combustion of fossil fuels and deforestation (IPCC 2007).
+These recent changes in the quantity and concentration of climate change pollutants far exceed the extremes of the ice ages, and the global mean temperature is warming at a rate that cannot be explained by natural causes alone.
 Human activities are directly altering the chemical composition of the atmosphere through the buildup of climate change pollutants (CAT 2006).
 In the past, gradual changes in the earth's temperature changed the distribution of species, availability of water, etc. However, human activities are accelerating this process so that environmental impacts associated with climate change no longer occur in a geologic time frame but within a human lifetime (IPCC 2007).

 Like the variability in the projections of the expected increase in global surface temperatures, the environmental consequences of gradual changes in the Earth's temperature are hard to predict.
 Projections of climate change depend heavily upon future human activity.
 Therefore, climate models are based on different emission scenarios that account for historical trends in emissions and on observations of the climate record that assess the human influence of the trend and projections for extreme weather events.
-Climate-change scenarios are affected by varying degrees of uncertainty.
+Climatechange scenarios are affected by varying degrees of uncertainty.
 For example, there are varying degrees of certainty on the magnitude of the trends for: